Skip to main content

 The Social Impact Cycle

-The Social Impact Cycle is a framework to help individuals and organizations create lasting positive change in a systematic way.
-At the heart of the cycle is the principle of Loving the One.
-Just as our faith shows us that Jesus Christ cares about each individual, we choose to start solving social problems at the personal level.
+The Social Impact Cycle is a framework developed by the Ballard Center for Social Impact to help individuals and organizations create lasting positive change.
+Each phase of the cycle is anchored in a common core principle: love the one.
+This principle is rooted in the belief that effective social impact work is propelled by developing empathy, forging personal connections, listening to those affected, and consistently working towards meaningful change for the individual.
+Just as our faith teaches that Jesus Christ cares about each individual, we choose to start solving social problems at the personal level.

 Full Social IMpact Cycle.png